 As far as the remote goes, the owners claim that it is not complicated, and feels comfortable in the hand.
 It offers digital trim settings and a digital readout, which display throttle settings, quadcopter battery life, camera settings, trim settings, and so on.
 The remote also has the 360 inversion button, which allows you to perform aerial stunt flips.

-All in all, thanks to its durable frame, this little quadcopter seems like a great one for new pilots to practice with.
+All in all, thanks to its durable frame, this little quadcopter seems like a great one for new pilots to practice with and you can get much more information about it by reading our UDI U818A in-depth review.

 - Forward-facing camera with 640×480 with 30 frames per second movie resolution